 to feeding relationships to appropriate stimulation and beyond.

+One major effect of poverty on children is the inability to access education.
 An estimated 657,000 children do not attend school because

 Children of Mayan descent are more apt to serve as child laborers in